Unprepared for growth: lessons from a near miss

 In other words, the methods for managing a single project don’t scale to a dozen projects.
 The more you juggle, the more you can drop at the same time.

 The methods for managing a single project don't scale to a dozen projects.
-Click To Tweet
+Share on XWhat’s a good way to scale your business?

 A lot of us small business owners share the same desire.
 We want to grow our businesses.
 There’s a difference between our current situation and where we see ourselves in the future.
 Whether this desire is healthy or not, growth is attractive.
 It’s a glamorous, sexy idea.
 So a good part of our business development effort focuses on growth.